-"Nearly half of the people who finance their vacation homes are able to cover 75 percent or more of their mortgage by renting it out to travelers," says Jon Gray, senior vice president of HomeAway North America, an online vacation rental marketplace.
+"Nearly half of the people who finance their vacation homes are able to cover 75 percent or more of their mortgage by renting it out to travelers," says Jon Gray, senior vice president, Americas, at HomeAway, an online vacation rental marketplace.

 Common rental expenses

 The Internal Revenue Service says the most common rental expenses are:

 - Legal and other professional fees.

 - Rental payments.

 When your deductible rental expenses exceed your rental income, you could wipe out any possible taxable income and even record losses that could help additionally at tax time.

 Your rental losses, however, could be limited.
 The IRS usually considers rental real estate as a passive activity; that is, you get income mainly for the use of property rather than for services provided.